-There are several ways for prospective graduate students to visit Pratt Institute’s Brooklyn or Manhattan campuses.
-Visit options include information sessions, general campus tours, and department meetings.
+There are several ways for prospective graduate students to experience Pratt Institute’s Brooklyn or Manhattan campuses.
+Visit options include virtual information sessions, virtual portfolio days, and department meetings.
 See visit options and program locations below.
-Pratt also attends several Graduate Portfolio Days

 (200 Willoughby Avenue, Brooklyn, New York 11205)

-Brooklyn-based Programs: Architecture, Urban Design, City and Regional Planning, Sustainable Environmental Systems, Urban Placemaking and Management, Art and Design Education (Teacher Certification), Art History, Art Therapy, Dance Therapy, Digital Arts, Fine Art, Industrial Design, Interior Design, Historic Preservation, Media Studies, and Writing.
+Brooklyn-based Programs: Architecture, Urban Design, City and Regional Planning, Sustainable Environmental Systems, Urban Placemaking and Management, Art and Design Education (Teacher Certification), Art History, Art Therapy, Dance Therapy, Digital Arts, Fine Art, Communications Design, Package Design, Industrial Design, Interior Design, Historic Preservation, Performance and Performance Studies, Media Studies, and Writing.

 Brooklyn campus visit options:

-- Information Sessions: Information sessions are hosted by department chairs and include a discussion and campus tour.
+Information Sessions: Information sessions are hosted by department chairs and include a discussion and brief presentation by graduate admissions.
+RSVP is required.

 Department Meetings: to schedule a meeting with the department in which you are interested, please contact them directly.
 See contact information.